Popcorn + Pop-up

 Somerset House, London, 9 – 22 Aug

 If you can make it into London, head for the popular Film4 Summer Screen at Somerset House.
 Featuring a mixture of premiers, old classics and recent hits, the venue’s fountain courtyard is a corker of a setting on a balmy summers evening in the capital.
 Running from 9 – 22 Aug, highlights include the opening night premiere of The Wife introduced by Glen Close, Call Me By My Name on 20 Aug and Selma on 21 Aug.

-Summer by the River, London Bridge City, London, 1 June – 2 Sept
+Summer by the River, London Bridge City, London, until 2 Sept

 The largest outdoor festival in London running from 1 June to 2 September, with outdoor film, theatre, sporting events, food, drinks and entertainment.
-Outdoor cinema will take place every Tuesday night starting on June 5 with The Greatest Showman and ending on Aug 28 with one my favourite family films Into the Woods.
+Outdoor cinema will take place every Tuesday night screening family favourites like The BFG, The Wonderful Wizard of Oz and Into the Woods.